 Social Change Starts with Education

-With Mandela Month drawing to a close, the global focus is on social change and community upliftment.
+The global focus is on social change and community upliftment.
 With this in mind, it is becoming more and more important for educational institutions to help their learners contribute to the future of society by teaching them values needed for social change.

 Purpose of Schools